-The Ohio State University welcomes a strong academic leader and well-known physician-scientist in the field of otolaryngology—head and neck surgery to lead its College of Medicine, subject to approval by the university’s Board of Trustees.
+The Ohio State University welcomes a strong academic leader and well-known physician-scientist in the field of otolaryngology—head and neck surgery to lead its College of Medicine.

-Carol R. Bradford, MD, FACS, will become the 15th dean of the medical college and vice president for Health Sciences at The Ohio State University Wexner Medical Center, beginning Oct.
-1. She’ll hold the Leslie H. and Abigail S. Wexner Dean's Chair in Medicine.
+Carol R. Bradford, MD, FACS, is the 15th dean of the medical college and vice president for Health Sciences at The Ohio State University Wexner Medical Center.
+She’ll hold the Leslie H. and Abigail S. Wexner Dean's Chair in Medicine.

 “We are delighted to bring Dr. Bradford to Ohio State.
 She is a shining example of a strategic and collaborative leader who is ready to advance our mission and our standing among the country’s leading medical colleges,” said Dr. Hal Paz, executive vice president and chancellor for Health Affairs at The Ohio State University and CEO of The Ohio State University Wexner Medical Center.